GDG-W/Amethyst/README.md

 - Do NOT attempt to bypass code quality checks.
 Doing so will result in immediate ejection from the project.
 - Prefer `async/await` over promise chains for readability.
 - Use TypeScript strictly: aim for full type coverage and no `any`.
+- Test coverage must be no less than 85%

 ---